 Understanding Let’s Encrypt and Certbot:

-Let’s Encrypt is a Certificate Authority that provides free SSL certificates.
+Let’s Encrypt is a free online Certificate Authority issuing free SSL certificates.

-Certbot is a tool that automates the obtaining and renewing of these certificates.
+Certbot is a program which is used to automate the process of obtaining and renewing these certificates.

 sudo crontab -l